max-mapper/element-class/readme.md

 # element-class

-exactly like .addClass and .removeClass from jquery but with dependencies
+exactly like .addClass, .removeClass and .hasClass from jquery but with dependencies

 ```
 npm install element-class